JcDenis/topWriter/README.md

 ## WHAT IS TOPWRITER ?

-"Top writer" is a plugin for the open-source web publishing software called Dotclear.
+_Top writer_ is a plugin for the open-source web publishing software called Dotclear.

 Show most active contributor on a widget.